Tuning

 Big Instance

-especially if you have a higher value for MAX_HASH_THREADS
+desired performance, especially if you have a higher value for MAX_HASH_THREADS or HTTP_WORKERS.

 MALLOC_CONF=abort_conf:true,narenas:16,tcache_max:16384,dirty_decay_ms:10000,muzzy_decay_ms:10000